 Sometimes things happen which prevent you from completing an assignment on time, or to the quality you expect of yourself.
 Therefore, May 3 is Mercy Day for this course.
 Students are permitted to submit late any one missed assignment, or resubmit any one assignment poorly performed, and I will (re)assess and accept it with no questions asked.
-Again, each student is allowed only one for the entire course, and it must be submitted by Mercy
+Again, each student is allowed only one for the entire course, and it must be submitted by Mercy Day 11:59PM.
+Participation, Discussion Lead, and Attendance grades cannot be permitted for Mercy Day submissions.
+While the Research Paper can be permitted for Mercy Day, preliminary submissions, such as the proposal, outline, and draft are considered separate submissions.

-Day 11:59PM.
-Only a Reading Annotation and Simulation Policy Brief grade may be permitted for Mercy Day submissions (a Policy Proposal is also permitted, but considered as a separate grade from the Policy Brief).